 If you are using bagged baby spinach, the presoaking is not necessary, as that spinach is pretty clean.
 Also baby spinach does not need to be chopped.
 The spinach you get in bunches from the farmers market can have a lot of dirt at the root ball that needs to be washed out before you use the spinach.

-- 3 Tbsp dark sesame oil
+- 3 tablespoons toasted (dark) sesame oil

-- 1 Tbsp minced garlic
+- 1 tablespoon minced garlic

-- 1 Tbsp sugar
+- 1 tablespoon sugar

 - Salt to taste

-- 1 Tbsp toasted sesame seeds
+- 1 tablespoon toasted sesame seeds

 The seeds may make a popping noise and jump up, almost like popcorn.
 They will toast very quickly, so stir constantly until they begin to brown and smell like they are toasted.